 After they left I had some quiet time to just relax with my newly born daughter.
 Because my labor went without complication, I would be released soon to check into the Patient Hotel on the hospital grounds where I could stay with my newborn and family for up to two nights.

-Above: Excerpt from my hospital record, this included in follow up notes after birth.
+Above: Excerpt from my hospital record, this note was included in follow up notes after birth.
 The ‘fika’ is a Swedish (or generally Scandinavian) social institution, in simplest terms indicating a coffee break.
 It can be used as both a verb and a noun.
 You may ‘fika’ with a good friend or have a ‘fika’.
-I love how the term even winds it’s way into after labor plans!
+I love how the term even winds it’s way into after childbirth plans!

 Papa & Brother Arrive